jscriptcoder/sandbox-architecture/README.md

 **Sandbox.use**

-> Uses a module right away - registers and starts it - returning the instance
+> Uses a module right away - registers and starts it - returning the instance.

 _Syntax:_
 ```javascript